 Transfer students admitted as first- or second-year students may be granted one semester off campus, but those admitted as third-year students are not eligible for OCS programs except for the Grinnell-In- London program.

 The number of OCS credits transferable to Grinnell College is subject to prior approval.
 Credits in excess of 18 will be assessed a Grinnell overload charge.

-All credits are evaluated according to the grading system in effect on the off-campus program.
+All credits are evaluated according to the grading system in effect on the OCS program.
 For non-Grinnell programs, grades and credits for courses in which the equivalent of a “C” or above is earned appear on the Grinnell transcript.
 Grades for courses below a “C” appear, as well, but no credit is transferred (C- is not transferable).
 Grades from courses taken on non-Grinnell programs are not calculated into the GPA.
-Grades and credits from courses taught by Grinnell faculty on Grinnell-in-London appear on the transcript and are calculated into the GPA, regardless of the grade earned (with the exception of Queen Mary University of London courses, which follow the same credit transfer policies as courses on non-Grinnell programs.
+Grades and credits from courses taught by Grinnell faculty on Grinnell-in-London appear on the transcript and are calculated into the GPA, just as on campus courses.
+Grinnell-in-London courses taken from local faculty follow the same credit transfer policies as courses on non-Grinnell programs.

 No courses may be taken on a pass/fail or “S/D/F” basis.
 Incompletes may not be taken off campus, regardless of the policy of the OCS program.
 A course initially reported as incomplete will not be recorded on the Grinnell transcript even if finished at a later date.

 Financial Aid for Off Campus Study